slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - if you hurt people because of their expectations of you, that's their problem. -- naval don't build your castle in other peoples kingdom's
+- freedom to -> freedom from -- naval
+- bees don't waste their time explaining to flies that flowers taste better than shit.

 > *"What we reason for ourselves may help others.
 What we reason for others will not help us."
 -- Naval Ravikant*
-- freedom to -> freedom from -- naval

 > *"The more you have to define freedom the less freedom you have."
 -- Alexander Bickel (?)*
 > *"The Tree of Liberty must, from time to time, be watered with the blood of patriots